yuu511/python_excel_forecasting/src/README.md

-Generates a Static, Moving Average, and Simple Exponential Smoothing excel spreadsheet in the same directory the program is run.
+Generates a static, moving average, and simple exponential smoothing excel spreadsheet in the same directory the program is run.
+Run gen.py in the src folder.

 REQUIREMENTS:
 -  Python3